-One of the first things you’ll want to take a look at after installing a new WordPress site is the settings page.
+One of the first things you’ll want to take a look at after installing a new WordPress website is the settings page.
 On fresh installations, WordPress settings appear at the very bottom of the admin menu which you can find on the left side of your screen.

 Just by hovering over the Settings link, you will notice several submenu pages dedicated to specific WordPress settings.
 Each one holds important options that will affect the entire website, so it’s crucial that you take your time to set up everything correctly.
 Until you install additional plugins and themes which can add new submenus, you’ll see the following pages: